paulca/configurable_engine/README.md

 ## Usage ##

-There are two parts to how behavior works.
+There are two parts to how configurable_engine works.
 First of all there is a config file, config/configurable.yml.
 This file controls the variables that are allowed to be set in the app.

 For example, if you wanted to have access to a config variable "site_title", put this in configurable.yml: